 If you or a loved one is facing deportation or inadmissibility to the United States, you may have heard of two types of waivers that could potentially help your case: the I-601 waiver and the I-212 waiver.
 While both waivers serve a similar purpose, there are key differences between the two that can greatly affect the outcome of your immigration case.
 In this article, we will provide a comparative analysis of the I-601 and I-212 waivers to help you better understand which one may be the best option for your specific situation.

-One of the main differences between the I-601 and I-212 waivers is their eligibility requirements.
-In order to be eligible for an I-601 waiver, the applicant must have a qualifying relative who would suffer extreme hardship if the applicant is not allowed to enter or remain in the United States.
-Qualifying relatives can include a U.S. citizen or permanent resident spouse, parent, or child.
-On the other hand, the I-212 waiver does not require the applicant to have a qualifying relative.
-However, the applicant must demonstrate that their re-entry into the United States would not be contrary to the country’s public interest.
+One of the most significant differences between the I-601 and I-212 waivers lies in their eligibility criteria.
+To qualify for an I-601 waiver, applicants must demonstrate that they have a qualifying relative who would experience extreme hardship if the applicant were denied entry or unable to remain in the United States.
+Qualifying relatives can include U.S. citizen or permanent resident spouses, parents, or children.
+This requirement emphasizes the importance of familial ties in the immigration process.

 Looking for in-depth legal counsel?
 Call us or visit our contact page to schedule a paid consultation.